 Each summer on the 26th of August, Popsicle lovers across the United States enjoy National Cherry Popsicle Day.

 It wasn’t until years later, in 1922 during a fireman’s ball, that he introduced his frosty treat.
 With the Popsicle’s huge success, Epperson proceeded to make and sell his frozen sweetness at an amusement park in Alameda, California.
-By 1924, he applied for a patent where he called it the “Epsicle” ice pop.
-He later renamed it “Popsicle”.
+By 1924, Epperson applied for a patent by that name, too.
+Sometime later, he changed the name to Popsicle.

-One of the summertime’s favorite treats, National Cherry Popsicle Day honors one of the top flavors!
+Of course, as one of the summertime’s favorite treats, this celebration honors one of the top flavors of Popsicles!